 Fabulous food was donated by Ricky Holt Catering, Swan St Bakery, Lentil as Anything Catering and Brunetti Cafe.
 We drank tea donated by Uniglobe International and fresh ground coffee donated by Alex Podolakin.
-We heard a very touching talk by Heather, a volunteer Midwife, who spent time in the Highlands of PNG in 2014.
-The first hand account of her experience was an eye opener for most of the guests.
+We heard a very touching talk by Heather, a volunteer Midwife who spent time in the Highlands of PNG in 2014.
+The first-hand account of her experience was an eye-opener for most guests.

 We were able to raise \$9813.65 which is amazing.
-With this new injection of cash we are able to plan our next 12-18 months.
+With this new cash injection, we can plan our next 12-18 months.
 This gets us a container and delivery to PNG.
-This also allows us to purchase much needed items to complete our Health Worker Kits.
+This also allows us to purchase much-needed items to complete our Health Worker Kits.
 We can buy stethoscopes, infant and mother resuscitation bags and blood pressure machines.
 We hope to have 30 kits ready to go (this is worth \$9000).

 A special thank you to Shan Podolakin(coordinator), Aleks Podolakin, Elaine Price (Friends of Girls), Mary Ellen Blackburn and Georgia Lagoudakis.
-These women did all the hard work behind the scenes to make the day such a success, as well as the waiters.
+These women and the waiters did all the hard work behind the scenes to make the day successful.